 So, what is the difference between SEO and local SEO?

-While there is a lot of overlap between general SEO and local SEO—website optimization and backlinks are important for both disciplines—local SEO tends to put more focus on tactics that only apply to local businesses, such as creating directory citations and Google My Business listing optimization.
+While there is a lot of overlap between general SEO and local SEO—website optimization and backlinks are important for both disciplines—local SEO tends to put more focus on tactics that only apply to local businesses, such as creating directory citations and Google Business Profile listing optimization.

 So if your local business isn’t optimized for search, it’s highly likely that you’re missing out on significant amounts of foot traffic, awareness, and revenue that search engines like Google could be sending your way.